Trey Parker: Bigger, Longer & Uncut and continued success

 Parker (left) and Matt Stone (right) continue to do most of the writing, directing and voice acting on South Park.

-Parker and Stone signed a deal with Comedy Central in April 1998 that contracted the duo to producing South Park episodes until 1999, gave them a slice of the lucrative spinoff merchandising the show generated within its first year, as well as an unspecified seven-figure cash bonus to bring the show to the big screen, in theaters.
-During the time, the team was also busy writing the second and third seasons of the series, the former of which Parker and Stone later described as "disastrous".
-As such, they figured the phenomenon would be over soon, and they decided to write a personal, fully committed musical.
+Parker and Stone signed a deal with Comedy Central in April 1998 that contracted them to produce South Park episodes until 1999, gave them a slice of the spinoff merchandising and an unspecified seven-figure cash bonus to bring it to the big screen.
+The team was writing the second and third seasons, and described the former as "disastrous".
+Figuring the phenomenon would soon be over, they decided to write a personal, fully committed musical.
 Parker and Stone fought with the MPAA to keep the film R-rated; for months the ratings board insisted on the more prohibitive NC-17.
-The film was only certified an R rating two weeks prior to its release, following contentious conversations between Parker/Stone, Rudin, and Paramount Pictures.
-Parker felt overwhelmed and overworked during the production process of the film, especially between April and the film's opening in late June.
-He admitted that press coverage, which proclaimed the end of South Park was near, bothered him.
-South Park: Bigger, Longer & Uncut opened in cinemas in June 1999 and received critical acclaim while grossing $83 million at the box office.
+It was only given an R rating two weeks prior to its release, following contentious conversations between Parker/Stone, Rudin and Paramount Pictures.
+They were overwhelmed during the production process, especially between April and the film's opening in late June.
+Parker admitted that press coverage proclaiming the end of South Park was near bothered him.
+South Park: Bigger, Longer & Uncut opened in June 1999 to critical acclaim and grossed $83 million at the box office.
+"Blame Canada", cowritten with Marc Shaiman, was nominated for Academy Award for Best Original Song.
+Of the ceremony he said, "I guess we should go, but it's sort of everything that South Park is against."
+The duo decided to attend in drag and on LSD.
+He recalls, "There's the moment where we just lost to Phil Collins, and you're sitting there coming down off the acid in a dress, surrounded by people in this theater, and you're like, 'Dude, we have to get the fuck out of here.'"
+Stephen Sondheim penned Parker a letter calling Bigger, Longer & Uncut the best movie musical in 15 years.
+Parker called the praise of an artist he revered more meaningful than an Academy Award.